-If you are new to photography, but you are interested in embracing it as a hobby, congratulations!
+If you are new to photography, it is easy to be very passionate about the hobby.
+Photography is filled with such amazing potential, and as a result it really excites the imagination.
+Much like many other art forms, it allows you to make your imagination tangible.
+This is certainly the big appeal photography holds for me.
 Photography is an immensely enjoyable pastime that you’ll be able to enjoy and share with the people around you.

 What excites me about photography is the way it enables me to share my vision with other people.
 I can’t draw or paint, and so photography is the best tool I have for communicating visually.
 When we start out there can be a lot of frustration as we struggle to get the equipment to faithfully recreate the image that is in your mind.
 It can take lifetimes to master the skills to render imaginings exactly as we intend.

 There are a few ways which can help you to better master your objectives.
 Firstly, you can get training.
 There are countless online resources or books and magazines dedicated to the hobby, business and art of photography.
 The fastest way to get the necessary information is by attending photography workshops.
 We recommend Digital Photography Courses or (DPC) for their amazing value for money and comprehensive courses.
 You can check out their service offering here. http://digitalphotographycourses.co.za/

 The second method of getting the shot you striving for, is to have the right gear.
 Some photography gear is very expensive, conversely there is also a lot which is unnecessary.
 Under certain circumstances, some shots will just not be possible without the right equipment.
 Instead of buying expensive or specialised equipment consider renting some.
 Rental companies have high end gear which you can hire for your shoot at a fraction of the purchase price.
 Have a look at some rental options here. https://camalot.co.za/product-category/photography-equipment-hire/